florianfranz/topo_chronia/paper.md

 Most of the plate tectonic models and reconstructions use the standalone GPlates software [@gurnisPlateTectonicReconstructions2012], which allows users to move plates in time steps and export geospatial data layers.
 These layers can later be used in GIS software, such as the QGIS plugin `TerraAntiqua` [@aminovPaleogeographicReconstructionsUsing2023], to reconstruct palaeotopography.
-Other models, such as PANALESIS [@verardPanalesisGlobalSynthetic2019a], are created and have processing functionalities that use commercial
+Other models such as PANALESIS [@verardPanalesisGlobalSynthetic2019a], are created and have processing functionalities that use commercial
 GIS software (ArcGIS).
 A preliminary version of the code to generate topography of the Earth based on PANALESIS past was developed as an ArcGIS extension, written in Visual Basic .NET but never published.
 It is now fully updated as a QGIS plugin in Python.